go-pg/docs/docs/zfs.md

 achieve 3-5x compression ratio using LZ4.
 That means that LZ4 compresses 1 terabyte of data down to ~300 gigabytes.
 With ZSTD compression is even better.

-The second reason is the Adaptive Replacement Cache (ARC) cache.
+The second reason is Adaptive Replacement Cache (ARC) cache.
 ARC is a page replacement algorithm with better performance than Linux page cache.
 Since it caches compressed blocks you can also fit more data into the same RAM.